mvasinek/olgen-coverage-limit/README.md

 * http://gapis.bach.cz/olgen-coverage-limit/

 # R scrips
-* Additionally R markup document source is provided with an example of R implementation of the statistical model.
+* Additionally R script is provided with an example of R implementation of the statistical model.